Erwin Olaf: Biography

 Erwin Olaf Springveld was born on 2 July 1959 in Hilversum, Netherlands.

 Olaf was most famous for his commercial and personal work.
 He was commissioned to photograph advertising campaigns for large international companies such as Levi's, Microsoft, and Nokia.
 Some of his most famous photographic series include "Grief", "Rain", and "Royal Blood".
 Never one to shy away from controversy, Olaf's work was often daring and provocative.
 Humorously however, one of his early photographs was once expelled from a show on the basis of not containing nudity.

 His work received many awards and has been exhibited around the world.

 Olaf studied journalism at the School of Journalism in Utrecht.
-His work was shown in galleries and museums all internationally, for example at Wagner + Partner, Berlin; Flatland Gallery, Amsterdam; Hamiltons Gallery, London; Galerie Magda Danysz, Paris; Gallery Espacio Minimo, Madrid; and many others.
+His work was shown in galleries and museums all internationally, for example at Wagner + Partner, Berlin; Flatland Gallery, Amsterdam; Hamiltons Gallery, London; Galerie Magda Danysz, Paris; Gallery Espacio Minimo, Madrid; Stedelijk Museum, Amsterdam; Galerie Ron Mandos, Amsterdam; and many others.

 Olaf designed the 2014 Dutch euro coins with the portrait of King Willem-Alexander.
 In 2018, he was responsible for the official portraits of the Dutch royal family.

 He was an advocate for gay rights.
 In 2012 he organized a "kiss in" that had around a hundred participants after a snack bar owner had commented on Olaf kissing his boyfriend.

 Olaf died on 20 September 2023, at the age of 64, as a result of long-term emphysema weeks after receiving a lung transplant.
 Olaf was first diagnosed with emphysema in 1996.
 He had predicted what the illness would do to him in the third panel of his 2009 self-portrait series I wish, I am, I will be.
 The Longfonds, the Dutch non-profit organisation for lung patients, called it very brave that he had been so open about his illness.